hnvcam/elsa-challenge/README.md

 | | Firebase Functions | Provides the HTTPs endpoint to accept AnswerSubmission and query the correct answer from Headless CMS, then calculate the score.
 This function also update to User State and Leaderboard |
 | | Headless CMS | Provides the CMS functionality with prebuilt UI for back office. |
 | SSG | Gatsby Dynamic pages | Retrieves the data from Headless CMS to build Quizzes page and Test page content.
 This will be executed by the CI. |

+# Further consideration
+- Dynamic Quiz composition: applying Server Side Rendering to build the content of Quiz based on defined criteria to make some variations of the same quiz if needs.
+- Scalability: To increase the CCU limit, consider to use multi-region database location.
+The CCU is limited by the number of real-time listeners (~1M) and concurrent functions execution (~1000).
+- Serverless providers: There are several alternative options: AWS Lamda, Azure Functions or Supabase (which kind of similar to Firebase)